 The Starfire Technical Academy is open to any child age 7-12 years old that is looking for technical and tactical development, and is a great next step for Micro League players looking for more advanced development.
 Participants will be trained on technical skills such as controlling the soccer ball, dribbling, passing, and shooting, and how to apply these skills during game play.
 Training sessions will include everything from 1v1, 2v2 and 3v3 scenarios, to set piece plays (throw-ins, kick-offs, corner kicks), to attacking and defending formations.
 In conjunction with recommendations from U.S. Soccer’s Player Safety Campaign statement, we will not be practicing or providing training instruction on heading the soccer ball in an effort to limit head injuries.

-Spring session is currently underway and all classes are full.
-Summer session begins June 20th with registration opening on May 1st.
+Summer session is currently underway and all classes are full.
+Fall session begins September 9th with registration opening on July 20th.

-$180 for the 10-week session.
+$220 for the 12-week session.
 Starfire membership required.
 Please note that registration fees are non-refundable.

 You may be eligible for financial assistance.
 Learn more.

 Jesus Bautista is a former professional Mexican player and Mexican Olympic team member with over 25 years of experience coaching soccer.
 He holds a USSF “A” coaching license and has coached at a variety of levels.
 Jesus has been an ODP coach, high school coach, premier team coach (where he won 2 state championships and 8 state finals), assistant coach of the semi-professional FC Seattle Storm and head coach of the semi-professional Everett Big Foot.
 His success is demonstrated by the success of his former players, which include placement in professional teams both nationally and internationally, Olympic Development Program national pool, High School All-State and All-District teams and NCAA Division I-II scholarships.